-My model predicts that mean effort will increase with the size of the cohort.
-It also provides structure for how incentives may differ by ability level.
-In this regard, the model predicts that students with ability levels below the cutoff will exert more effort on the 10-Student Quiz, while students with abilities above the cutoff will do the opposite, generating a single crossing of the effort functions.
+My model also provides structure for how incentives may differ by ability level.
+In particular, incentives diverge on either side of the the 30th percentile of scores, where high and low grades are separated.
+I refer to the quantile that distinguishes the two outcomes as the "cutoff."
+My model predicts that students with ability levels below the cutoff will exert more effort on the 10-Student Quiz, where the increase in uncertainty actually benefits their expected returns to effort.
+Students with abilities above the cutoff are predicted to exert more effort on the 100-Student Quiz, since decreases in uncertainty benefit their expected returns to effort.
+These two predictions imply that the effort functions cross each other once, and near the cutoff.
 The model makes a related prediction that the maximum and minimum differences between effort in the 100- and 10-Student Quizzes occur above and below the cutoff, respectively.
-These heterogeneous effects highlight the tension between mean effort and the distribution of effort that is central to the debate over optimal classroom design.
+These heterogeneous effects highlight the tradeoffs between mean effort and the distribution of effort, a key tension for optimizing classroom design.

 I first confirm the prediction that the mean effort will increase in the cohort size.
-The
+The 100-

-100-Student Quiz elicit a statistically significant increase in effort of more than 5 percent.
-I go on to address the predictions about the heterogeneity of the incentives by using GPA to control for ability.
+Student Quizzes elicit 5 percent more effort than the 10-Student Quizzes, and this difference is significant at the 1 percent level.
+I go on to test the model's predictions about the heterogeneous impact of cohort size on students with different abilities by using GPA as a proxy for ability.
 My experimental results deviate from the model's predictions in important ways.
 First, while the lowest ability students exert more effort on the 10-Student Quizzes, this effect is not found for all students below the cutoff.
 In fact, mean effort by students below the cutoff is higher on 100-Student Quizzes.
-Second, the maximum difference in effort in favor of the 100-Student Quiz actually occurs for students with abilities below the cutoff, not above it.
-For these students, this effort allocation fails to take advantage of the greater variance of the smaller cohort.
-These deviations from theoretical predictions highlight the limits to the predictive ability of a purely strategic model of behavior in the classroom.
-Specifically, a strategic model with classical assumptions about beliefs and best responses will overstate the distributional costs of increasing mean effort.
-That is, effort from lower ability students is less negatively affected by increasing cohort sizes than theory predicts.
+Second, the maximum difference in effort in favor of the 100-Student Quiz occurs at ability levels below the cutoff, not above it.
+For these students, allocating greater effort to the 100-Student Quiz fails to take advantage of the higher variance of the smaller cohort.
+These deviations from the theoretical predictions highlight the limits to the predictive ability of a purely strategic model of classroom effort.
+Specifically, a strategic model under classical assumptions about beliefs and best responses will overstate the distributional costs of increasing mean effort.
+That is, effort from low ability students is less negatively affected by increasing cohort sizes than theory predicts.

-My experiment also provides evidence on the viability of several assumptions of the model.
-The model depends critically on each student holding accurate beliefs about their own ability and the abilities of their classmates.
-A failure of this assumption will cause the incentives perceived by students to deviate from the incentives the model predicts.
+I attempt to uncover the origin of the misallocation of effort by low ability students by exploring the viability of the critical assumption that students hold accurate beliefs about their own ability relative to the distribution of abilities among their classmates.
+A violation of this assumption will cause the perceived incentives to deviate from the incentives the model predicts.
 For this assumption to hold, students must forecast their distribution of classmates taking into account the fact that higher ability students are more likely to enroll in upper-division economics courses.
 "Cursed" students (Eyster and Rabin, 2005), on the other hand, may wrongly perceive that the distribution of students in the class is simply an "average" draw from the undergraduate population similar to the draws they faced in previous lower-division courses.
-I norder to examine the predictions of my model when accounting for cursed beliefs, I construct a distribution of classmates equivalent to an average distribution of students from lower-division courses.
-I then show that observed behavior is closer to the perceived optimal behavior when students fail to account for selection into the course.
+In order to examine the predictions of my model under cursed beliefs, I construct a distribution of classmates equivalent to an average distribution of students from lower-division courses.
+My results show that the observed behavior is closer to the expected behavior for students who best respond to cursed beliefs that fail to account for selection into the course.